Gothia Logistics logo

 Qualifications: No previous knowledge is required, but it is preferable if you have some work experience.

-Training Method: Basic Logistics is one of our standard courses and is studied over the internet via our e-learning platform Instant education.
-Read more about the training method E-learning – Standard courses.
+Training Method: Basic Logistics is a Premium course and is studied over the internet via our e-learning platform Instant education.
+Read more about the training method E-learning - Premium courses.

 Course Length: Approximately 15 hours active study time, depending on previous knowledge.
 Each student has access to the course for 6 months.